 Students not meeting Satisfactory Academic Progress standards are notified by means of a Probation letter and email from the administrative office.
-Students wishing to appeal the unsatisfactory academic progress determination must do so in writing, within ten (10) calendar days of receipt of the letter.

 Appeals should be directed to the Campus Director.
 If a student is appealing the unsatisfactory progress determination based upon mitigating circumstances, appropriate documentation must be included with the written appeal.
 Such documentation might include a physician's statement, accident report, or other statements.
 The Campus Director will notify the student of their decision within ten days of receiving the student's appeal.
 The Campus Director's decision is final.